 What’s probably funnier and more ironic is that, after the article was published, The Onion became one of the most successful native ad creators in the industry.
 90% of The Onion’s advertising package now includes custom native ad content.
 The growth of its in-house content agency Onion Labs exploded, landing them big clients like Bacardi, Audi, Groupon and Lenovo.

-What makes Onion-branded content so much more effective than others?
+What makes Onion-branded content so much more effective than others — even if it is sponsored?
 And why is there so much branded content out there that just, well, sucks?
 What does it take to build a funny brand?
 Check out what Rick Hamann, the Chief Creative Officer of The Onion, has to say in his latest interview with Contently’s editor-in-chief Joe Lazauskas.

 Great Content Takes Smart Risks

 Hamann credits The Onion’s native ad success to smart risk-taking.
 While they never do anything that will make their clients uncomfortable or angry, they do find out where that line is and get as close as they can to that line.
 This is what makes Onion-branded content so fresh and effective.